Make reading fun a child sat reading to her bunnys

 If you are an avid reader, you will know the fun of reading, but can it be more than just fun?

-Many studies show reading can benefit children in a myriad of ways.
+Many studies show that reading can benefit children in a myriad of ways.
 Reading can increase a child’s vocabulary.
-(Everhart et al., 2002) Linguistic development can help a child to make sense of the world around them, and their own experiences.
+(Everhart et al., 2002) Linguistic development can help a child to make sense of the world around them and their own experiences.
 (Avashni, 2021)

 When your child reads a story, they often experience the events through the eyes of the characters involved.
 This can help them increase empathy, which is a vital social skill for later life.
 (Bal and Veltkamp, 2013)